Silicon Photonics: Next Revolution for 400G Data Center

 100G/400G Datacom: data centers and campus applications (to 10km)

 Telecom: metro and long-haul applications (to 100 and 400 km)

 Ultra short-reach optical interconnects and switches within routers, computers, HPC

 Functional passive optical elements including AWGs, optical filters, couplers, and splitters

-Yole predicts that the silicon optical module market will grow from approximately US$455 million in 2018 to around US$4 billion in 2024 at a CAGR of 44.5%.
+Yole predicted that the silicon optical module market would grow from approximately US$455 million in 2018 to around US$4 billion in 2024 at a CAGR of 44.5%.
 According to Lightcounting, the overall data communication high-speed optical module market will reach US$6.5 billion by 2024, and silicon optical modules will account for 60% (3.3% in 20 years).

 Intel, as one of the leading Silicon photonics companies, has a 60% market share in silicon photonic transceivers for datacom.
 Indeed, Intel has already shipped more than 3 million units of its 100G pluggable transceivers in just a few short years, and is continuing to expand its Silicon Photonics' product offerings.
 And Cisco acquired Accacia for US$2.6 billion and Luxtera for US$660 million.
 Other companies like Inphi and NeoPhotonics are proposing silicon photonic transceivers with strong technologies.